 What is a bomb cyclone?
 What to know about the weather phenomenon

-A powerful winter storm is forecast to pound most of the U.S. with freezing temperatures and heavy snow this week, snarling holiday travel plans and prompting warnings from officials to remain vigilant.
-For millions of Americans in its path, the storm could intensify: It's possible the storm could grow into a bomb cyclone or bombogenesis.
+A bomb cyclone or bombogenesis could accompany a powerful winter storm that's forecast to sweep across most of the U.S. this week, pounding millions of Americans in its path with frigid temperatures, heavy snow and other blizzard-like conditions.
+The hazardous effects are already snarling holiday travel plans and prompting warnings from officials to remain vigilant.

-Whenever the weather phenomenon known as a bomb cyclone is mentioned by meteorologists, Google searches for the phrase start to spike — and we're seeing the same trend this week.
+Whenever the weather phenomenon known as a bomb cyclone is mentioned by meteorologists, Google searches for the phrase start to spike — and we're seeing the same trend now.

-So, here's a brief breakdown of everything you need to know about it.
+Here's a brief breakdown of everything you need to know about it, according to meteorologists.

 What is a bomb cyclone?

-A bomb cyclone is a popular term for a fast-developing storm that occurs when atmospheric pressure drops at least 24 millibars over a 24-hour period, the National Oceanic and Atmospheric Administration notes online.
+A bomb cyclone is a fast-developing storm that occurs when atmospheric pressure drops at least 24 millibars over a 24-hour period, the National Oceanic and Atmospheric Administration note online.

 "A bomb cyclone occurs when atmospheric pressure at the center of the cyclone drops rapidly.
 In order to approximately qualify, the pressure needs to drop about 1 [millibar], or more, every hour over a 24-hour period," John Moore, a public affairs specialist and meteorologist for the National Weather Service, told CBS News.